 Factory-built aircraft have a 28-inch plug in the fuselage, an angular and taller slightly swept vertical fin and, like the original, can operate on wheel, floats, skis and amphibious floats.

-Viking Air have acquired the design rights and are marketing a version powered by a 680hp PW PT6A-27 engine and 6,000lb maximum weight.
+Viking Air have now acquired the design rights and are marketing a version powered by a 680hp Pratt & Whitney PT6A-27 engine and 6,000lb maximum weight.
 At this weight, the maximum cargo load is increased to 2,450lb.

 |Powerplant||One 578shp Pratt & Whitney PT6A-6 turboprop or 550hp PT6A-20|